 Vertica Vertical and oblique bars

 007C BasLat VERTICAL LINE

 ¦ 00A6 Lat1Suppl BROKEN BAR

-‖ 2016 GenPunct DOUBLE VERTICAL LINE
+[] ‖ 2016 GenPunct DOUBLE VERTICAL LINE

 / / 002F BasLat SOLIDUS

 / &fracsol 2044 GenPunct FRACTION SLASH

 // &dblsol 2AFD SupplMathOp PUNCTUATION MARK DOUBLE SOLIDUS

-The Uni code name is DOUBLE SOLIDUS OP ERATOR, but by a nalogy with similar punctuation marks, a more general name has been chosen here.
+The Unio The Unicode name is DOUBLE SOLIDUS OPERATOR, but by analogy with similar punctuation marks, a more general name has been chosen here.

-$\setminus$ \ 005C BasLat REVERSE SOLIDUS
+\ \ 005C BasLat REVERSE SOLIDUS

-N &luslst 2E0C SupplPunct LEFT UPPER SLANTED STROKE
+' &luslst 2E0C SupplPunct LEFT UPPER SLANTED STROKE

 The Unicode descriptive name is LEFT RAISED OMISSION BRACKET, but the more general LEFT UPPER SLANTED STROKE has been chosen here.
-In Medieval Nordic editing it is typically used to indicate the beginning of text added above the line.
+In Medieval Nordic editing, it is typically used to indicate the beginning of text added above the line.

 / &ruslst 2E0D SupplPunct RIGHT UPPER SLANTED STROKE

-RACKET, but the more general RIGHT UPPER SLANTED STROKE has been chosen here.
-In of text added above the line.
+The Unicode descriptive name is RIGHT RAISED OMISSION BRACKET, but the more general RIGHT UPPER SLANTED STROKE has been chosen here.
+In Medieval Nordic editing, it is typically used to indicate the end of text added above the line.